 If you are just coming into the blockchain space, you may have stumbled across the terms DAO (Decentralized Autonomous Organization) and/or Continuous Organization.
-Both concepts may seem quite complex at a first glance, so in this article we’ll try go through both with some real-life use cases and as less technicalities as possible.
+Both concepts may seem quite complex at a first glance, so in this article, we’ll try to go through both with some real-life use cases and as fewer technicalities as possible.

 Decentralized Autonomous Organizations (DAO)

-The DAO is a concept that aims to decentralize and automate (as much as it’s possible) corporate governance through smart contracts and tokenization.
-Smart contracts enable enforcement of rules and decisions, while token-holders are the ultimate decision-makers, with their voting power proportional to the amount of tokens they have.
-In contrast to a traditional company/organization, DAOs are flat organizations with little to no management structure in place.
+DAO in blockchain is a concept that aims to decentralize and automate (as much as it’s possible) corporate governance through smart contracts and tokenization.
+Smart contracts enable enforcement of rules and decisions, while token-holders are the ultimate decision-makers, with their voting power proportional to the number of tokens they have.
+In contrast to a traditional company/organization, decentralized autonomous organizations are flat organizations with little to no management structure in place.
 Essentially, it’s an attempt to create a digital democracy within an organization.

 The first (rather unsuccessful) attempt at a DAO was “The DAO” back in 2016, which aimed to democratize venture capital investing, by allowing token-holders to vote on which projects were funded.
 Since then, some of the more successful DAO creations are MakerDAO (a decentralized central bank), MolochDAO and MetaCartel, with the latter two being communities coming together to fund various blockchain-related development projects.

 fun fact: LimeChain is one of the original MetaCartel members.